 The policies are intended to be consistent with any and all water resource policies in the Chelan County Comprehensive Plan (Chelan County, 2015), which directs land use and growth in unincorporated Chelan County.
+These policies do not outline policy, code or program requirements for individual jurisdictions but do call on jurisdictions to enforce policies, codes and programs they choose to adopt.

 Chapter 13 of this Plan contains recommendations for flood hazard mitigation actions.
-These actions differ from policies in that they describe specific program and project actions that implement the Plan.
+These actions differ from policies in that they describe specific program and project actions that implement the Flood Plan.
 These actions are not mandatory.
 They are desirable actions that may be completed within staffing and budgetary limitations.